YoussefAdebouz/Drawing-App/README.md

 ## Features

-- Draw using your mouse
+- Draw using your mouse.
-- You can draw only inside the square
+- You can draw only inside the square.
-- Delete Everything by refreshing the page
+- Delete Everything by refreshing the page.